adamdickmeiss/folio-local-run/README.md

 on the DeploymentDescriptor.json in target of each module to be correctly configured.
 In particular the path to the (fat) jar file must be correct.

-Use a directory structure with a common parent directory (I use `folio`) with okapi and all relevant modules checked out as well as folio-local-run (this project).
+Use a directory structure with a common parent directory (I use `folio`) with Okapi and all relevant modules checked out as well as folio-local-run (this project).
 If there are modules missing, the folio-local-run script will clone it for you.
 That might be what you want.
 But most certianly not in all cases, as you are probably going to have a local build somewhere.